fingerprintjs/fingerprint-pro-server-api-dotnet-sdk/contributing.md

 1. Build the image used for running the project: `docker build --tag fingerprint-pro-server-api-dotnet:latest ./`
 2. Prepare env file based on the [.env.example](.env.example).
-3. Run the example project: `docker compose run --rm example`
+3. Run the example project: `docker compose run --rm example`.
+The `--rm` flag ensures the service is removed once the command completes execution.

 ### How to publish